It’s been a long time coming.

 The web lowered the barriers to entry for anyone who wanted to create and distribute content.
 It became a network based on convenience, immediacy, and broadly available information online.
 And it has been revolutionizing.

-That the web challenged the publishing industry was not a problem within itself.
+The real problem wasn’t the challenge to old publishing models.
 What made the situation problematic was the nature of the ad revenue model underpinning the change and growth of the World Wide Web.
-Since it was fueled by unconsented personal data made available with third-party cookie technology.
+Since it was fueled by unconsented personal data made available with third-party cookies.
+The tracking technology enabled the rise of big ad-tech companies that offered hyper-targeted ads based on detailed user profiles—within and outside the walled gardens.

-A technology that has changed and rattled the publishing industry to its core is about to hit the history books.
+A technology that has changed and rattled the publishing industry to its core is about to hit the history books, it seems.
 What does this mean for publishers today?

 At the heart of the cookie issue is advertising.